sgmoh/s.s/UPTIME_SETUP_GUIDE.md

-# Discord Love Bot - UptimeRobot Setup Guide
+# Sage and Salman - UptimeRobot Setup Guide

 ## Introduction

-This guide will walk you through setting up UptimeRobot to keep your Discord Love Bot running 24/7, even when deployed on free hosting platforms like Render or Replit.
+This guide will walk you through setting up UptimeRobot to keep your Sage and Salman bot running 24/7, even when deployed on free hosting platforms like Render or Replit.

 ## Why You Need UptimeRobot